aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_runonselection.md

 ## RunOnSelection           --  run external tool on selected text

 ## Desc
-run external tool on selected text
+* run any munge tool to auto-replace selection with munged result

 ## See also
 * https://marketplace.visualstudio.com/items?itemName=yhirose.FilterText